 10 Reasons Reading the Bible Makes Me More Progressive

-by Benjamin L. Corey
+By Benjamin L. Corey

 The question is: Why?

-When we move ever so slightly out of the far-right corner of the field, those family and friends in the paradigm that we left assume that we are not taking the Bible seriously; they accuse us of being “relativists” and make other assumptions as to why we are changing.
-The ironic truth however, is that so many of us have arrived at being Christian progressives not because we decided to set half the Bible aside, and not because we decided to stop taking the Bible seriously, but as a gradual process that resulted from taking the Bible more seriously and deciding to try to follow those often neglected parts.
+When we move ever so slightly out of the far-right corner of the field, those family and friends still in that paradigm often assume that we are not taking the Bible seriously; they accuse us of being “relativists” and make other assumptions as to why we are changing.
+The ironic truth, however, is that so many of us have arrived at being Christian progressives not because we decided to set half the Bible aside, and not because we decided to stop taking the Bible seriously, but as a gradual process that resulted from taking the Bible more seriously and deciding to try to follow those often neglected parts.
 We became Christian progressives because we read our Bibles, not because we put them away.
 It’s okay if you’re not there yet or if you never will be, but it’s important to understand the truth about how and why we arrived here.
 While this isn’t comprehensive, based upon my own experience, here’s my list of how and why.

 1. The more I read my Bible, the more I realize that I don’t have it all together.

 Growing up I was frequently reminded that the Bible, through the Holy Spirit, will convict us of sin…and you know what?
 It’s true.
 The more I get to know my Bible the more I realize how deeply flawed I am, which makes me see others more compassionately, because I am reminded that they are just like me.
 The more I see others as being just like me, the more progressive I become because I move in a trajectory of love, tolerance, and am way less likely to pronounce judgment on someone else than I was before.
-(Obviously, I still struggle with Mark Driscoll, but I am working on it.)
+(Obviously, I still struggle, but I am working on it.)